machanism-org/machai/ghostwriter/src/site/markdown/act.md

 - Enter `>` (`AIFileProcessor.CONTINUE_SPECIAL_PROMPT_COMMAND`) to accept the current response and continue processing without another AI prompt.
 - Enter `.` (`AIFileProcessor.EXIT_SPECIAL_PROMPT_COMMAND`) to terminate the act successfully.
 - Enter `>>` to accept the current response and switch the remaining work to non-interactive processing.
+- An empty entry has no special command meaning; when the hosting environment supplies it, it is treated as ordinary follow-up input rather than as a continue or exit command.
 - Enter any other text to send it as the next chat prompt.

 Interactive input requires an environment that supports it.
 In a non-interactive execution environment, acts proceed without chat input.